 Oberwil Corporation that they are PRPs for the Site by general notice letters

 dated April 20, 2020.

 On July 7, 2021, Salomone Brothers, Inc. re-covered the three

 piles of excavated soils and sediment on the property (considered a PJ1 activity) and continues to monitor the piles

 to ensure the coverings remain in place.
 The

 recovering was overseen by EPA and was necessary to help prevent the release of

 hazardous substances from the piles because previously-placed covers had

-EPA is currently pursuing an Administrative
+EPA signed an Administrative

 materials properly disposed of off-site.